ENLAIAC/Portfolio/fortran/Huckel/INSTALL.md

 The code calls `execute_command_line('mkdir -p ...')`.
 If you run on a restricted environment, ensure:
 - you have permission to create directories in the working directory,
 - `execute_command_line` is supported by your compiler (gfortran supports it).

-## 8. Reproducibility recommendation (optional)
-For scan campaigns, keep:
-- a copy of the exact executable used,
-- a run log listing parameter grids,
-- a single consolidated `summary.tsv` (if you later add it) to simplify plotting.